p0lymeric/RimWorldBedOwnershipTools/Documentation/DesignDocCore.md

 Only occupancy is checked to qualify sleeping in a communal bed.
 Sleeping in a communal bed does not change the colonist's existing owned beds.
 Gizmos relating to setting owners are hidden to emphasize this fact.

+Colonists attempt to coordinate communal bed usage, so that partners can sleep together.
+Single pawns prefer single beds, whereas pawns in relationships prefer beds currently occupied by their partner or empty double beds.
+This relationship-aware search routine can be disabled via a mod setting.

 ## Assignment pinning
 Pinned ownership cannot be relinquished by a colonist's own will.
 This is accomplished by blocking voluntary actions that lead to its loss (like sleeping in another bed within the same assignment group).
 Involuntary (e.g. death) or player-driven actions can lead to loss of pinned ownership.